spdobest/RxJavaWorld/README.md

 * Attach to hot streams to attenuate and process asynchronous data feeds

 #### Main Building Blogs Reactive Programming
-* **Observables** : This is nothing but the data Emitors i.e Observervables is the Sourse of data which emit data when **Observer** Start listening.
+* **Observables** : This is nothing but the data Emitors
+Instances of Observable class.
+Observables observe data streams and emit them to subscribed Observers.

+### Observer ###
+Start listening.
 Observervables will terminate either by emitting Data Successfully or terminate by showing an Error.
 Observervables never terminate operation without doing Anything.
 If we click one Button, it will show Output data successfully or it will show Error.

+Instances of observer interface .
+Observers consume data emitted by the Observables.
+One Observable can have many observers.
+An observable emit data, if there is at least one observer subscribed for the data.
+If there is no subscription observable will not emit data.
+Main observer methods(there are other methods too)

+**onNext()** :- Each time an Observable emits data it  calls to Observer's  onNext() method  passing that data.

+**onError()** :- If any error occur Observable calls to Observer's onError() method.

+**onComplete()** :- Observable invokes Observer's onComplete() method, when the data emission is over.

-* **Observer (or Suscribers in version 1)** : An Observervable have many number of **Observer**.
+* **Observer (or Suscribers in version 1)** : Instance of Observer Interface, they consume data emited byt the observables.An Observervable have many number of **Observer's**.
 If any data change in the Observable, it will react in the **onNext, onCOmplete or OnError methods**.if the observable finishes its data flow with an error, the onError() method is called on each Observer.

+Observable emit data if at lest one observer is suscribed for data, if no Observer is suscribed , then Observale will not emit data.

+## Schedulers ##
+To perform operations of Observable on different threads(multi-threading) .Between Observer and observable there is scheduler.
+It is used to handle multithreading.
+It decides whether the code will run in background thread or main thread.
+THere are mainly 2 Schedulers used in Rx Java, 1.
+Schedulers.io and ANdroidSchedulers.mainThread()

+## Operators ##
+To modify data
+its is used to convert the data streams before it recieved by the observers.
+They allow to change by different operators.
+There are around 70 operators.

 * **Disposable** : It is an interface having two methods **dispose() and isDisposed()**

 public interface Disposable {